solvcon/solvcon/doc/source/bulk/theory.rst

     \pd{f_4^{(i)}}{u_3} & \pd{f_4^{(i)}}{u_4}
   \end{array}\right), \quad i = 1, 2, 3

-Aided by using Eq. :eq:`bulk.fluxfu`, the Jacobian matrices defined in Eq.
-:eq:`bulk.jacogen` can be written out as
+Aided by using :eq:`fluxfu`, the Jacobian matrices defined in :eq:`jacogen` can be written out as

 .. math::
-  :label: bulk.jaco.csvar
+  :label: jaco.csvar

   \mathrm{A}^{(1)} = \left(\begin{array}{cccc}
     0 & 1 & 0 & 0 \\